MPM Consulting Services Inc.

 8 Percent Gross Income Tax Rate

-What are the benefits of availing 8% Gross Income Tax (GIT)?
+What Are the Benefits of the 8% Gross Income Tax?

-5. No need to hire an accountant – since computation is only based on gross income after deducting the P250,000, as the case may be, you just need to compute the 8% GIT outright of the difference of the two.
+5. Easier Computation – since computation is only based on gross income after deducting the P250,000, as the case may be, you just need to compute the 8% GIT outright of the difference of the two.
 Thus, the following formula may be use

-6. No need to file Audited Financial Statements (AFS) signed by an independent CPA – as a benefit of availing 8% GIT, you are no longer required to file AFS.
+6. No need to file Audited Financial Statements (AFS) signed by an independent CPA – as a benefit of availing 8% Gross Income Tax, you are no longer required to file AFS.
 Thus, eliminating the need to hire an independent external auditor.

-7. Small chance to be a candidate for audit – there will be small chance that your company will be selected for audit unlike when you avail the Graduated Income Tax Rate wherein you need to support every expenses claimed thru documentation.
+7. Lower Risk of Audit – there will be small chance that your company will be selected for audit unlike when you avail the Graduated Income Tax Rate wherein you need to support every expenses claimed thru documentation.

 8. Save time and Effort – It will save your time and effort because the computation now is simple and easy.